Chevalley-Monk formulas for bow varieties: Chevalley--Monk formulas in the separated case

 \subsection{Divisibility and Approximation}

-We now consider divisibility and approximation results for equivariant multiplicities of stable basis elements.
+We now consider divisibility and approximation results for localization coefficients of stable basis elements.
 These results are essential ingredients of the proof of Theorem~\ref{thm:CMAntidominantChamber}.
 We first formulate the results and deduce some consequences.
 The proofs are then given in Subsections~\ref{subsection:ProofPropDivisibility} and~\ref{subsection:ProofPropClosetsNeighbors}.